November 23 2023

 - Artists’ collectives that are incorporated as a for-profit or non-profit company, or as general or limited partnerships

-- Projects completed before the Conseil has approved the application (allow eight to ten weeks following the application deadline)
+- Projects completed before the Conseil has approved the application allow twelve (12) to fifteen (15) weeks following the application deadline)

 - Sound recording projects (albums, CDs, demos, etc.) of a promotional and/or commercial nature